LeWunderbar/WOL-Manager/readme.md

 4. **Toggle Automode**: To enable or disable the automode feature for a specific serve

 5. **Remove a Server**: To remove a server from the list, click the "Remove" button next to the server.

+## Installion via Docker

+`docker run -d -v /path/on/host:/usr/src/app/database --name WOL-Manager --cap-add=NET_RAW --network host m23dev/wol-manager:latest`

+- Replace `/path/on/host` with your path for the database
+- `--cap-add=NET_RAW` is required for the application to send pings
+- `--network host` is required to send wakeonlan packets